-Knee arthroscopy is a technique used to diagnose and treat problems in the knee joint.
+Knee arthroscopy is a surgical technique that can diagnose and treat problems in the knee joint.
 During the procedure, your surgeon will make a very small incision and insert a tiny camera — called an arthroscope — into your knee.
-This allows him or her to view the inside of the joint on a screen.
+This allows them to view the inside of the joint on a screen.
 The surgeon can then investigate a problem with the knee and, if necessary, correct the issue using small instruments within the arthroscope.

-Arthroscopy is used to diagnose several knee problems, such as a torn meniscus or a misaligned patella (kneecap), or to repair the ligaments of the joint.
+Arthroscopy diagnoses several knee problems, such as a torn meniscus or a misaligned patella (kneecap).
+It can also repair the ligaments of the joint.
 There are limited risks to the procedure and the outlook is good for most patients.
 Your recovery time and prognosis will depend on the severity of the knee problem and the complexity of the required procedure.

-Your doctor may recommend that you undergo a knee arthroscopy if you are experiencing knee pain.
-Your doctor might already know what condition is causing your pain, or he or she may order the arthroscopy to help find a diagnosis.
-In either case, an arthroscope is a useful way for doctors to confirm the source of knee pain and treat the problem.
+Your doctor may recommend that you undergo a knee arthroscopy if you’re experiencing knee pain.
+Your doctor might have already diagnosed the condition causing your pain, or they may order the arthroscopy to help find a diagnosis.
+In either case, an arthroscopy is a useful way for doctors to confirm the source of knee pain and treat the problem.

-If you are awake, you may be able to watch the procedure on a monitor.
+If you’re awake, you may be able to watch the procedure on a monitor.

 The surgeon will begin by making a few small incisions, or cuts, in your knee.
-Sterile salt water will then be pumped in to expand your knee.
+Sterile salt water, or saline, will then pump in to expand your knee.
 This makes it easier for the surgeon to see inside the joint.
-The arthroscope will be inserted into one of the cuts and the surgeon will look around in your joint using the attached camera.
-The images produced by the camera will be shown on the monitor in the operating room.
+The arthroscope enters one of the cuts and the surgeon will look around in your joint using the attached camera.
+The surgeon can see the images produced by the camera on the monitor in the operating room.

-When the surgeon has located the problem in your knee, he or she may then insert small tools into the incisions to correct the issue.
-Once the surgery is completed, the saline will be drained from your joint and your cuts will be closed with stitches.
+When the surgeon locates the problem in your knee, they may then insert small tools into the incisions to correct the issue.
+After the surgery, the surgeon drains the saline from your joint and closes your cuts with stitches.

-There are risks associated with any type of surgery.
-Occurrences, however, are rare.
+There are risks associated with any type of surgery, though they are rare.
 Every surgery has the following risks:

 There are also risks specific to a knee arthroscopy, such as:

-This surgery is not very invasive.
-For most people, the procedure takes only an hour or two.
-You will likely be discharged on the same day and be able to go home for recovery.
-You will be given an ice pack on your knee and a dressing.
+This surgery isn’t very invasive.
+For most people, the procedure takes less than an hour depending on the specific procedure.
+You will likely go home on the same day for recovery.
+You should use an ice pack on your knee and a dressing.
 The ice will help reduce swelling and minimize your pain.